tifrueh/the-chosen-remastered/README.md

 # the-chosen-remastered (UNDER CONSTRUCTION)

 You are currently viewing the `dev` branch.
-Most development is currently done here.
+Most development is done here.